skoganti2020-azdevops/https-github.com-MicrosoftDocs-pipelines-java/README.md

-# This is the release branch
+# This is the release branch for Feb 2025
 # Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a